proving the correctness of a parallel prefix sum circuit

 recursively (sum each element of the list until all have been added).

-Here is the gist of the proof (thank you bollu).
+Here is the gist of the proof (thank you bollu for the suggestion).

 I started with a recursive definition of addition on a list: